yk1002/CarND-LaneLines-P1/README.md

 #**Finding Lane Lines on the Road**

-*Note to mentor:*

-*I cloned this repo from the original project repo (https://github.com/udacity/CarND-LaneLines-P1.git) in order to keep this self-sufficient, and modified P1.ipynb and README.mb (this file) for this project.*

 ### Goal

 The goal of this project is identify right and left lanes in still images (or videos)